jmarceno/Lunarium/planning/ballista_job_plan.md

   - When a trap is thrown at an enemy, there is a chance (based on Artificer and enemy level) that the trap will hinder the enemy:
     - Enemy may lose its first turn in combat
     - Enemy may start combat with a status effect (e.g., stunned, slowed, poisoned, etc.)
-  - Artificer has no other skills by itself (no combat skills), but can use at least 3 different trap types (e.g., net trap, poison trap, stun trap) while in the dungeon.
+  - Artificer has no other direct combat skills.
+Its abilities revolve around preparing and throwing these dungeon traps.
   - Trap types can be expanded in the future.
   - This mechanic is unique to the Artificer and does not overlap with existing combat or minion mechanics.